Rakshit2004/rakshit_knee_athritis/README.md

 # Knee Arthritis Detection Notebook

-This repository contains a Jupyter Notebook for detecting knee arthritis using various machine learning techniques mainly Convolutional Neural Networks (CNN),nData Augmentation.The notebook demonstrates the complete workflow from data loading, preprocessing, model training, evaluation, to prediction.
+This repository contains a Jupyter Notebook for detecting knee arthritis using various machine learning techniques mainly Convolutional Neural Networks (CNN),Data Augmentation.The notebook demonstrates the complete workflow from data loading, preprocessing, model training, evaluation, to prediction.

 ## Table of Contents